corrupteddrake/ERT-coding-exercise/Interpolation/readme.txt

+data.dat is the given points.
+data2.dat is the interpolated points.

-gnu script should be runable with gnuplot by "open script file" gnu script with data.dat and data2.dat in the same folder as gnu script. plot.png is an example plot using gnuplot.
+gnu script is runable with gnuplot by "open script file" gnu script with data.dat and data2.dat in the same folder as gnu script.

+plot.png is an example plot using gnuplot.
 The green x's are the interpolated points and the large red stars are the given points.